extension-js/extension.js/README.md

 npm start
 ```

-A new browser instance (for now, Chrome) will open up with your extension ready for development.
+A new browser instance will open up with your extension ready for development.

 You are done.
 Time to hack on your extension!